trashcanmonster8/kata-root/README.md

 * Write happy path and ignore many edge cases for now
 * Assume text file will be well formed for now

+## Started Development

+See commit history for development of the features

+### Decisions made during development

+* Decided to handle happy path and not handle every error case.
+  * Leads to cases where trips are ignored for no clear reason
+  * better result would be to throw and catch exceptions for tracking
+  * Examples
+    * TODO: add links for examples of this pattern.